sendgrid/sendgrid-ruby/tutorials/slack_integration.md

 <a name="endpoint"></a>
 ### Creating endpoint
-Every Slack slash commands needs a publically available endpoint at the time of creating new slash command.
-Since we are using a development environment, we can use [ngrok](https://ngrok.com/) to expose a locally available endpoint.
+Every Slack slash commands needs a publicly available endpoint at the time of creating new slash command.
+Since we are using a development environment, we can use [ngrok to expose a locally available endpoint](https://ngrok.com/).

 Please follow installation [instructions](https://ngrok.com/download).
 Once you are able to verify installation with `ngrok help`, expose a local port.
 We are using [Sinatra](http://www.sinatrarb.com/) as web server which uses `4567` port as default.
 Run `ngrok http 4567` and keep it running.
 Copy the **https** forwarding url.
 It should look like `https://be07f634.ngrok.io`.
 We will need this in the slack setup step.